You won’t miss the pumpkin pie when you eat this creamy cinnamon spiced pumpkin pudding.

 - 1 pinch nutmeg

-- 1. Combine sugar, cornstarch and milk in a medium sauce pan over medium heat.
+- Combine sugar, cornstarch, milk, pumpkin, vanilla, nutmeg and cinnamon in a medium saucepan over medium heat.
 Stir frequently until pudding heats up, then stir constantly until it starts to bubble.

-- 3. Pour into serving bowls and cover with plastic wrap directly on top of the pudding so it doesn't for a skin.
+- Pour into serving bowls and cover with plastic wrap directly on top of the pudding so it doesn't form a skin.
 Serve chilled.

 Amount Per Serving Calories: 223, Weight Watchers Points 5

 Total Fat: 4.35g Cholesterol: 127mg Sodium: 79mg Total Carbs: 39.34g Dietary Fiber: 1.29g Sugars: 26.46g Protein: 7.10g

 Nutrition details obtained from whfoods.org, nutritiondata.com, about.com, and abouthomecooking.com.
 The statement made here are strictly my opinion and are not meant to replace medical advice from your physician.
 Please see disclaimer for further details.